syncfusion-content/windowsforms-docs/WindowsForms/Chart/Improving-Performance.md

 <tr>
 <td>
 Indexed</td><td>
 The chart renders faster if the series is not indexed.
-This of course, may or may not be possible in all cases.By default this property is false.</td></tr>
+This of course, may or may not be possible in all cases.
+By default this property is false.</td></tr>
 <tr>
 <td>
 BackInterior</td><td>